 These crystal formation continue to amaze us with a variety of formations.
 Some clusters sit on the andesite host rock with a calcite, epidote, chlorite, or white zeolite at the crystal base.
 Other pockets will produce contact free long slender crystals.
-Often the crystals will exhibit scepter formations. also we see skeletal quartz often with water and other inclusions.
+Often the crystals will exhibit scepter formations. but we also see skeletal quartz, often with water and other inclusions.
 We have been thoroughly enjoying the variables that nature produces in this region.

 The new material they sent me was incredible.
 The crystals are formed in a distinctly different host rock than their Veracruz amethyst counterparts to the east.
 The quartz ranges from white and foggy to a dark amethyst in color.
 Some of the crystals are a fast growth skeletal and hoppered formation.
-These form with numerous scepters and multi-directional clusters .
+These form with numerous scepters and multi-directional "sprouting" clusters .
 The other types are coated with a druzy brilliant quartz topped with small secondary amethyst points near the tips of the primary points.
-Most of these are found with a thick iron stain but due to the secondary growth, some of the iron is included in the quartz leaving an ametrine like effect.
+While others still in the same pockets formed an "artichoke quartz" growth.
+Many of the crystals are found with a thick iron stain, but due to the secondary growth, some of the iron is included in the quartz leaving an ametrine like effect.

 We cleaned what we could, with the time we had, and took them to the Denver show.
 People were impressed, sales were solid, but most importantly no one claimed to have seen similar material.